tmobile/magentaA11y/_checklist-native/expandable.md

 Enter Developer Notes for iOS, add additional information if needed -->
 ## Developer notes
-- Name, Role, State must be stated in a single announcement when focus is on the control
+- Name, Role, State must be stated in a single announcement when focus is on the control area or whole row (caret icon should never gain focus alone).

 <!--
 Enter information for iOS Name, update information below with appropriate details, or remove details not needed